-\checkmark Application of automated pipetting robots in analysis of biological samples from forensic investigations - e.g. qualitative or quantitative analysis of new psychoactive substances (NPD) or pharmaceuticals ✓Analysis of drugs and drugs of abuse in alternative matrix, such as hair, nails etc. ✓ Use of informatics and statistical methods for optimization and quality control in forensic chemistry Supervisor: Bente Gammelgaard + external supervisor Projects at the National Research Center for the of Working Environment (External projects)

-✓ Dermal uptake of PCBs using an ex vivo skin model and GC-MS-MS analysis (collaboration w.
-SDU) ✓ Method validation and analysis of pesticides on silicone wristbands from farmers in Uganda using GC-MS-MS Supervisor: Bente Gammelgaard + external supervisor Determination of trace element impurities in drug products (External project) This project entails development and validation of new ICP-OES based analytical methods to comply with Pharmacopeia requirements for elemental impurities.
+investigations - e.g. qualitative or quantitative analysis of new psychoactive substances (NPD) or pharmaceuticals ✓ Application of automated pipetting robots in analysis of biological samples from forensic ✓ Analysis of drugs and drugs of abuse in alternative matrix, such as hair, nails etc. ✓ Use of informatics and statistical methods for optimization and quality control in forensic chemistry Supervisor: Bente Gammelgaard + external supervisor Projects at the National Research Center for the of Working Environment (External projects) \checkmark Method development of 2D-LC-MS-MS method for metabolites of organophosphate esters in urine - ✓ Dermal uptake of PCBs using an ex vivo skin model and GC-MS-MS analysis (collaboration w.
+SDU) - ✓Method validation and analysis of pesticides on silicone wristbands from farmers in Uganda using GC-MS-MS Supervisor: Bente Gammelgaard + external supervisor Determination of trace element impurities in drug products (External project) This project entails development and validation of new ICP-OES based analytical methods to comply with Pharmacopeia requirements for elemental impurities.
 The project is a collaboration with Lundbeck Pharma A/S. Supervisors: Stefan Stürup UHPLC-ESI-MS/MS for quantification of isotope labeled metabolites Development and validation of a UHPLC-ESI-MS/MS method for quantifying of isotope labelled glucose metabolites such as citrate, succinate, glutamate and glutamine.
 The final method will be applied for determination of isotopologues in cell samples.
 Supervisors: Stefan Stürup, Laura McNair (ILF), Blanca Garcia (ILF) Stability assessment of protein based drugs In this project, the FIDA methodology is utilized for stability assessment of protein based drugs.
 While protein based drugs have proven efficient for the treatment of a range of serious diseases, a number of challenges remains in developing and formulating these drug compounds.
 Notably, they are known to be structurally labile and efficient methods for assessing stability are currently suboptimal.
 In this project we take advantage of the fact that structural changes can be monitored as size changes, change in optical properties and altered function (binding ability).
 Supervisors: Jesper Østergaard Application procedure and dates If you are interested in writing your thesis with Pharmaceutical Physical and Analytical Chemistry, please write an email to one of the supervisors with more information about you.
 There is no deadline.
 Physiological Pharmaceutics www.pharmacy.ku.dk/research/physiological-pharmaceutics/